 Also, small brands are starting to rely more on e-commerce solutions like Shopify and other web-based services to remain relevant offline and online.
 As a result, we can expect a rise in local e-commerce, where small-scale businesses seek an online presence to meet demands.
 It’s the best way to access a new audience, as they can reach customers everywhere.

 Additionally, many retailers who began online are opening brick-and-mortar stores to expand their reach.
-Although business will continue shifting online for most brands, online retailers like Bonobos and Amazon have been setting up physical locations, with the most popular destination being New York City.
+Although business will continue shifting online for most brands, online retailers like Bonobos and Amazon have been setting up physical locations and showrooms.

 12. Growth of the Subscription Model